 In February 2020, the Compensation Committee and the Nominating and Corporate Governance Committee recommended, and our Board approved, stock ownership guidelines for our directors.
 Under these guidelines, each director is expected to attain minimum levels of stock ownership equal to 4x the director's annual cash retainer for service on our Board (not including any additional fees received for committee service or serving as a Chair of a committee).
 For purposes of this requirement, shares owned outright count toward these guidelines and, prior to February 2024, when the Compensation Committee modified the methodology, the calculations included the in-the-money value of vested but unexercised stock options.
 The value for purposes of satisfying this requirement is the 90-day trailing average of the closing price of our common stock as of the last trading day of the fiscal year prior to the compliance date.
 Directors have until the later of February 2025 or, if applicable, the fifth anniversary of the date they join our Board to attain the requisite level of ownership.
-If a director does not achieve the minimum level of ownership by the director's compliance date, then 50% of the after-tax value of the director's exercised options or vested restricted stock units will be retained until the minimum level of ownership for the director were in compliance with the stock ownership requirements under the guidelines.
+If a director does not achieve the minimum level of ownership by the director's compliance date, then 50% of the after-tax value of the director's exercised options or vested restricted stock units will be retained until the minimum level of ownership for the director is met.
+As of December 31, 2023, all of our non-employee directors were in compliance with the stock ownership requirements under the guidelines.